-- 3.3 Best Accounting Procedures The District will carefully follow best practice accounting practices as set forth by the Government Accounting Standards Board (GASB) to ensure that the proper accounting practices are in place, and evaluate and update fiscal policies, such as the District's Investment and Reserve policies, based on the Financial Plan to assure financial stability. - 3.4 Close and Annual Audit Financial Statements in a Timely Manner An annual audit is conducted to ensure the validity and transparency of the District's financial records.
+- 3.3 Best Accounting Practices The District will carefully follow best practice accounting practices as set forth by the Government Accounting Standards Board (GASB) to ensure that the proper accounting practices are in place, and evaluate and update fiscal policies, such as the District's Investment and Reserve policies, based on the Financial Plan to assure financial stability.
+(2017) - 3.4 Close and audit financial statements in a timely manner An annual audit is conducted to ensure the validity and transparency of the District's financial records.
 It is important that the audit be performed in a timely manner in order to protect the integrity of the records.
 The financial audit is conducted at the close of each fiscal year by a qualified independent accounting firm to confirm that the financial statements accurately reflect the fiscal status of the District.
-The audited financial statements are the primary component of the District's Comprehensive Annual Financial Report (CAFR). - 3.5 Certificate in Financial Reporting Annually from the Government Finance Officers Association (GFOA) The Certificate of Achievement for Excellence in Financial Reporting is the highest form of recognition in the area of governmental accounting and financial reporting.
+The audited financial statements are the primary component of the District's CAFR.
+(Annually)

+3.5 Obtain the CAFR annually from the Government Finance Officers Association

+- The CAFR is the highest form of recognition in the area of governmental accounting and financial reporting.
 The District's CAFR is evaluated and judged by an impartial panel of the GFOA to meet the high standards of the program including demonstrating a constructive "spirit of full disclosure" to clearly communicate its financial story to its users.
-The District has obtained this award for the past five fiscal years and will continue to submit its CAFR to the award program and obtain the award on an annual basis. - 3.6 Fiscal Reserves Management for District Infrastructure To support the District's vision to have adequate reserves for repair and maintenance of our infrastructure, the District will reserve and restrict sufficient funds to meet the needs of the District's Capital

-Improvement Plan (CIP) for each of its cost centers.
+The District has obtained this award for the past five fiscal years and will continue to submit its CAFR to the award program and obtain the award on an annual basis.
+(Annually) - 3.6 Fiscal reserves management for the maintenance/replacement/expansion of the District's infrastructure To support the District's vision to have adequate reserves for repair and maintenance of our infrastructure, the District will reserve and restrict sufficient funds to meet the needs of the District's Capital Improvement Plan (CIP) for each of its cost centers.
 Management will review each cost center's capital budget annually to ensure sufficient funding to meet the capital expenditure needs of the District.
 The Board will annually review and approve the CIP.
 The District will continue to research, evaluate, and submit grant applications for capital improvement projects.
+(2017)